ilya-rb/DataFetcher/README.md

 ### Flags:
 - `-- verbose`: enable logging
+- `-- force`: re-download all requests (by default, if the response is present, the request will be skipped)

 ### Config overview:
 - `dst`[required] - Destination root where responses tree will start from